bibbox/bibbox-documentation/docs/V4-ducumentation.md

 DESCRIPTION

-    Installs a new Bibbox app with a specific unique name
+    Installs a new Bibbox app with a specific unique name. before installation, the available versions and the required user parameter can are accessible via the command `bibbox info`.

 SYNTAX